frankpablo/smith-site/docs/teaching/csc110/csc110home.md

 (The following grade calculation may be modified slightly depending on how the semester progresses)

-  - Homework Assignments (6 to 8): **25%**
+  - Homework Assignments: **30%**
-  - Attendance and Participation **15%**
+  - Attendance and Participation **20%**
-     - Understanding Checks/Quizzes (5%)
+     - Quiz completion (10%)
      - participation (10%)
-         - in-class Q/A
+         - in-class Q/A (just ask questions!!)
-         - attendance/work in OHs/Slack
+         - OHs/Slack Q/A
          - attend talks/events
          - answer polls/surveys
-  - Partial Test 1: **15%**
-  - Partial Test 2: **15%**
+  - Weekly Quiz Grades: **20%**
-  - Final Exam:     **15%**
+  - Final Exam:     **10%**
-  - Final Project:  **15%**
+  - Final Project:  **20%**

-**Notes**: Completing the Understanding Checks/Quizzes will be used as an attendance metric; Participation will be graded based on my memory of your active involvement in Class/Office-Hours/Slack, your attendance to events, or your replies to polls/surveys.
-The only two mechanisms that keep track of participation are the Understanding Checks and any in-class Polls so those are recommended.

 **Late Submissions**:

 We will accept no late submissions without a valid excuse.
-The homework and projects are designed to have "checkpoints" so that you MUST show your progress at every point so starting late is actively discouraged.
+The homework and projects are designed to have "checkpoints" so that you MUST show your progress at every point.
+Most homework assignments have "tests" that let you see exactly what is missing.
 If you have a valid excuse, then you will be granted small extensions.

 Also, for Office Hours, you must show progress up to the point where you got stuck.